tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/latex.md

  #### Mac users

- For you to be able to use Lyx from the command line, you have to add Lyx to your environmental variables.
-A tutorial follows.
+ For you to be able to use LyX from the command line, you have to add LyX to your environmental variables:

 {{% warning %}}
-**Making Lyx available via the PATH settings on Mac**
+**Making LyX available via the PATH settings on Mac**

 - open Terminal
 - type `vi ~/.bash_profile`
-- add Lyx to the environmental varibles
+- add LyX to the environmental varibles
 	- type `i` to input mode of vim
 	- add `export LYX_BIN=/Applications/LyX.app/Contents/MacOS/lyx`.
 	- press `esc` and type `:w` to save the change